 Mr and Mrs Bartlett’s lawyers are Shine Lawyers (Shine Lawyers), and they are helping them run the case.
 A company called IMF Bentham Ltd (IMF Bentham) is funding the case.

-Important steps are taking place in this litigation, with the hearing of the claim commencing in August 2019.
 The Federal Court has ordered that this notice be published to alert Group Members that they must decide by 19 July 2019 whether they wish to opt out of these proceedings, and of certain amendments which have been made to the claims advanced in the class action.
 Information relating to both these matters is explained in more detail below.

 You should read this notice carefully, as it concerns your rights.
 If there is anything in it that you do not understand, you should seek independent legal advice.